 It is the policy of the trustees to hold available reserves representing two months of General Fund expenditure in order to ensure the activities of the charity can continue in the event of any variation in funding.
-At 31 December 2020 the free reserves of the charity were £13,496 (2019: £13,080).
-The reserves figure is slightly higher than the amount stated in the reserves policy but the charity's activities were limited in 2020 due to Covid-19 and so some expenditure has inevitably been delayed.
+At 31 December 2021 the free reserves of the charity were £20,963 (2020: £13,496).
+This is higher than the reserves policy but timing of expenditure towards the end of the year was affected by peaks in the pandemic so some expenditure was delayed.